-This is the great Venetian church of the Dominican order, just as the Frari is for the Franciscans.
+The largest church in Venice, this is the great Venetian church of the Dominican order, just as the Frari is for the Franciscans.
 The sites which were granted to them are far apart and both are far from the political centre of Venice.
 The land for this church was, like that for the Frari, presented by order of Doge Jacopo Tiepolo.
+This was in 1246, after he dreamt of a flock of white doves flying over it.
 The first church here was said to have been built in 983, but is first documented in 1184.
-The Dominicans were given the land around 1230, and their first church was completed during the 13th century.
-It was soon found to be too small, however, and work on a much larger church began in the early 14th century.
+The Dominicans' first church was completed during the 13th century.
+It was soon found to be too small, however, and work on a much larger church began in 1333.
 By 1368 the apses and transepts were finished but a shortage of funds halted work until the Maggior Consiglio (Grand Council) gave the Dominicans 10,000 ducats in 1390.
-By 1430 the nave was completed and the church was consecrated, with Bon's portal added in 1458-62, part of a planned marble façade that never happened.
+By 1430 the nave was completed and the church was consecrated, with Bon's portal added in 1458-62, part of a planned marble fašade that never happened.

 Both Gentile and Giovanni Bellini were buried here, in February 1507 and November 1516.
 Like the Frari San Zanipolo also gets called 'a Venetian Pantheon' as it has twenty-five tombs of doges.
-The church was not, as you might think, named after the apostles John and Paul (Giovanni and Paolo).
-The name saints of this church are two obscure soldier-martyr saints of the same names.
+The church was not, as you might think, named after the apostles John and Paul but two obscure soldier-martyr saints of the same names.
 Images of these saints can be seen in the stained glass window, standing alongside Saints George and Theodore, two of Venice's three patron saints.

-The west front’s huge unfinished brick façade contrasts with the marble-clad elegance of the decorated façade of the adjoining Scuola Grande di San Marco.
-The portal is by Bartolomeo Bon, with columns salvaged from a church on Torcello, and mixes classical details into its essentially gothic form, said to have been the style's last gasp in Venice.
+The west frontĺs huge unfinished brick fašade contrasts with the marble-clad elegance of the decorated fašade of the adjoining Scuola Grande di San Marco.
+The portal is by Bartolomeo Bon, begun in 1459, with columns salvaged from a church on Torcello, and mixes classical details into its essentially gothic form, said to have been the style's last gasp in Venice.
+The fašade has the tombs of three doges including, second on the left, Jacopo Tiepolo, who gave the swampland on which the church was built.
+After the carving of the cornice in 1463 work on the fašade was abandoned.
 Notice too the lack of a campanile.

 The tombs of doges are a bigger draw - there are twenty-five here - after the 15th century all of their funerals were held here.
 Especially fine are the three for the Mocinego doges on the entrance wall (see right).
 The one on the left (as you face the back wall) to Doge Pietro is by Pietro Lombardo, with the help of his sons Tullio and Antonio.
 It glorifies the war-like Doge's military achievements, with classically-inspired pagan imagery, like scenes featuring Samson, and with Christian themes only getting a look in towards the top with the relief of The Three Marys at the Sepulchre.
 The tomb on the right to Doge Giovanni is by Tullio Lombardo, the elder son, probably with the help of his brother Antonio.
 The tomb in the middle, of Doge Alvise I and his wife Loredana Marcello, is later and probably Palladio-designed.
 It is embellished with two saints taken from Doge Pietro's tomb and incorporates the memorial to Bartolomeo Bragadin, which did not make the Bragadin family happy.